HydroModPy/HydroModPy/hydromodpy/solver/boussinesq/README.md

 - one committed real-basin transient cycling case where the mixed PETSc path resolves repeated on/off threshold windows while the regularized-partition paths keep one always-active seepage window under the same forcing.
+- explicit `K` / `Sy` overrides on committed mesh bundles when those flow parameters are provided at launcher level, including heterogeneous mapping through domain supports such as `generated_rings`.
+- one committed real-basin transient cycling case with strong lateral heterogeneity where both PETSc paths converge, but only the mixed closure cleanly turns the surface threshold fully off after the dry pulses.

 It does not yet provide: